 HOW YOU CAN USE IT

 As designers use CSS Grid Layout in more projects every month, the new framework is rapidly going mainstream.
-As of Fall 2017, it’s already a safe bet to use CSS Grid for a significant fraction of your front-end projects, especially if the project is long-term.
+Since early 2016, it’s been a safe bet to use CSS Grid for a significant fraction of your front-end projects, especially if the project is long-term.
 If you’re looking for great examples and templates to give you some inspiration, there’s no better place to start than Grid by Example, put together by Rachel Andrew, the brilliant designer responsible for most of the code in CSS Grid.

 DIFFERENCE FROM BOOTSTRAP AND FLEXBOX